-- Lung function screening for those exposed to respiratory irritants- welders, dust exposure, fumes etc. This involves a questionnaire, followed by a lung function
+- Lung function screening for those exposed to respiratory irritants- welders, dust exposure, fumes etc. This involves a questionnaire, followed by a lung function test.

 - Hearing tests for those exposed to noise and involves a a questionnaire, followed by an ear examination and full hearing test.

 - Hand Arm Vibration Syndrome screening for those using vibrating equipment.
 Tier 1 and 2 is a questionnaire and depending on the answers we may recommend a combined Tier 3 and 4 screening.
 This is a more detailed questionnaire and includes clinical examination.